 Presentation score: 9/10

 Besides the 8 available girls you can already romance and the bonus outfits, haircuts, and trivia for them, there are an additional 4 characters to be unlocked as extras.
 Two of these will come as a matter of course as you work to complete the base game, but the remaining two require a bit of experimentation to get.
-To be fair, I would say that especially the last girl almost requires you to use a guide or wiki.
+Epecially the last girl almost requires you to use a guide or wiki.
 I had to rely on that as well and seriously didn’t even know you could do the actions required to get that character.

 The game has multiple save files for those who want to replay or perhaps even share the game, as frightening a thought as that is.
-You can set the game to multiple difficulty levels, which changes how many points you need to complete a date and seems to make newly dropped tiles more beneficial to you.
+You can set the game to multiple difficulty levels, which changes how many points you need to complete a date and seems to alter the RNG slightly.
 Finally, there is the option to play the game as a woman, but all that does is alter dialogue in a number of places.
-You can even switch between gender in the options menu and the altered dialogue is fun if you are really looking for it, but it also removes some of the saucier pictures you unlock due to your lack of white troopers, making it difficult to recommend this mode.
+The altered dialogue is fun if you are really looking for it, but it also removes some of the saucier pictures you unlock due to your lack of white troopers, making it difficult to recommend this mode.

 I attempted to 100% this game and while I did get to romance every character, the game’s own counter also wants you to buy each character every gift they will accept and learn all their trivia, both of which are RNG-dependent.
 Once you complete the game by my definition, you do unlock the ability to buy gifts outside of the randomly-assembled selection of a day, except it costs a ludicrous amount to do so.
 Kyu will also offer you Alpha Mode, where the game is locked to hard and dates keep getting more difficult.
-I didn’t try this mode myself, mostly because it required me to surrender all the panties I collected across the game and I refuse to do so.
+I didn’t try this mode myself, mostly because it required me to surrender all the panties I collected across the game; something I adamantly refuse to do.

 Extras score: 8/10

 HuniePop is a game that deserves to be famous for more than just its controversy.
 It’s the kind of casual-style puzzle game I find really satisfying to play, as completing all the relationships, getting all the pictures and extras for each girl, really gives a driving motivation to keep playing.
-The Bejeweled gameplay is solid, with the gifts providing an extra layer of strategy and the statistics you upgrade with Hunie making the late-game content increasingly easy for players who struggle to proceed.
-And darn, the art and voice acting is so nice, they make the game feel like a premium-quality title that is worth paying for despite the internet’s over-abundance of free alternatives.
+The Bejeweled gameplay is solid, with the gifts providing an extra layer of strategy.
+And darn it, the art and voice acting is so nice.
+It makes the game feel like a premium-quality title that is worth paying for, in spite of the internet’s over-abundance of free alternatives.

 With that said, I can’t recommend getting the Steam version.
 Firstly because Valve arbitrarily threatened to ban anime games like HuniePop, but also to avoid having to manually patch the nudity back into the game.
 It’s probably also better for your social standing if Steam isn’t publicly announcing how many hours of HuniePop you are clocking on Friday nights.